-Cloud Bigtable is a sparsely populated table that can scale to billions of rows and thousands of columns, allowing you to store terabytes or even petabytes of data.
+Cloud Bigtable is a sparsely populated table that can scale to billions of rows and thousands of columns, enabling you to store terabytes or even petabytes of data.
 A single value in each row is indexed; this value is known as the row key.
-Cloud Bigtable is ideal for storing very large amounts of single-keyed data with very low latency.
-It supports high read and write throughput at low latency, and it is an ideal data source for MapReduce operations.
+Bigtable is ideal for storing large amounts of single-keyed data with low latency.
+It supports high read and write throughput at low latency, and it's an ideal data source for MapReduce operations.

-Cloud Bigtable is exposed to applications through multiple clients, including a supported extension to the Apache HBase 1.x Java library.
-As a result, it integrates with the existing Apache ecosystem of open-source Big Data software.
+Bigtable is exposed to applications through multiple client libraries, including a supported extension to the Apache HBase library for Java.
+As a result, it integrates with the existing Apache ecosystem of open source big data software.

-Cloud Bigtable's powerful back-end servers offer several key advantages over a self-managed HBase installation:
+Bigtable's powerful backend servers offer several key advantages over a self-managed HBase installation:

-Incredible scalability.
-Cloud Bigtable scales in direct proportion to the number of machines in your cluster.
-A self-managed HBase installation has a design bottleneck that limits the performance after a certain QPS is reached.
-Cloud Bigtable does not have this bottleneck, and so you can scale your cluster up to handle more queries by increasing your machine count.
+- Incredible scalability.
+Bigtable scales in direct proportion to the number of machines in your cluster.
+A self-managed HBase installation has a design bottleneck that limits the performance after a certain threshold is reached.
+Bigtable does not have this bottleneck, so you can scale your cluster up to handle more reads and writes.

-Simple administration.
-Cloud Bigtable handles upgrades and restarts transparently, and it automatically maintains high data durability.
-No more managing masters, regions, clusters, or nodes; all you need to do is design your table schemas, and Cloud Bigtable will handle the rest for you.
+- Simple administration.
+Bigtable handles upgrades and restarts transparently, and it automatically maintains high data durability.
+To replicate your data, simply add a second cluster to your instance, and replication starts automatically.
+No more managing replicas or regions; just design your table schemas, and Bigtable will handle the rest for you.

-Cluster resizing without downtime.
-You can increase the size of your Cloud Bigtable cluster for a few hours to handle a large load, then reduce the cluster's size again—all without any downtime.
-After you change a cluster's size, it typically takes just a few minutes under load for Cloud Bigtable to balance performance across all of the nodes in your cluster.
+- Cluster resizing without downtime.
+You can increase the size of a Bigtable cluster for a few hours to handle a large load, then reduce the size of the cluster again—all without any downtime.
+After you change a cluster's size, it typically takes just a few minutes under load for Bigtable to balance performance across all of the nodes in your cluster.

 What it's good for

-Cloud Bigtable is ideal for applications that need very high throughput and scalability for non-structured key/value data, where each value is typically no larger than 10 MB.
-Cloud Bigtable also excels as a storage engine for batch MapReduce operations, stream processing/analytics, and machine-learning applications.
+Bigtable is ideal for applications that need high throughput and scalability for key/value data, where each value is typically no larger than 10 MB.
+Bigtable also excels as a storage engine for batch MapReduce operations, stream processing/analytics, and machine-learning applications.

-You can use Cloud Bigtable to store and query all of the following types of data:
+You can use Bigtable to store and query all of the following types of data:

-Each row/column intersection can contain multiple cells at different timestamps, providing a record of how the stored data has been altered over time.
-Cloud Bigtable tables are sparse; if a cell does not contain any data, it does not take up any space.
+Each row/column intersection can contain multiple cells.
+Each cell contains a unique timestamped version of the data for that row and column.
+Storing multiple cells in a column provides a record of how the stored data for that row and column has changed over time.
+Bigtable tables are sparse; if a column is not used in a particular row, it does not take up any space.